Space and Versatility Define Home Plans with More Than Four Bedrooms

 Wouldn’t you love to relax and soak in this tub in the master bathroom of a 2-story Mediterranean style home?
 With its modern fixtures and design, the bathroom is a perfect place to unwind.
 Check out the picture frames that give the illusion of looking at real outdoor views from your window (Plan #161-1077).

-Thanks to the versatility of a home plan with five or more bedrooms, homeowners can easily prepare for unexpected living situations.
+Thanks to a home plan's versatility with five or more bedrooms, homeowners can easily prepare for unexpected living situations.
 The bigger home allows an elderly parent, in-law, or guest to move in and maintain their independence.
 Guest rooms are furnished with their own bathrooms and closets.

 In-law suites may be built in the basement or on the main floor.
 Accommodations can include a full kitchen and a separate entryway.

 Top: Walk up the front porch of this 2-story, 5-bedroom Colonial home for easy access to the guest room, which is conveniently located on the first floor.
 Bottom: A look at the Main Floor design shows the guest room on the opposite side of the master suite – but close to the kitchen and dining area.
 It comes with a full bath and walk-in closet (Plan #189-1013).

 Some homeowners choose plans with a larger number of bedrooms to ensure space for specific needs right from the get-go.
-This can include a designated office space in the floor plan for a home business, a private gym or a media room.
+This can include designated office space in the floor plan for a home business, a private gym, or a media room.
 If your option is an office for those “work-at-home” days, you can be creative in designing a smart and comfortable home office.